Uterine Fibroids

 Uterine fibroids are benign tumors that attach themselves to the uterine wall.
 Uterine fibroids may vary in size from microscopic fibroids to fibroids that occupy the entire uterine cavity.
 Uterine fibroids may appear as one or many.
 They often grow and enlarge over time and extend beyond the uterine cavity.

 Symptoms of uterine fibroids are painful menstrual cycles and pelvic cramps.
 There may be abdominal fulness and increased urine frequency.
-In some women, there may no apparent symptoms to indicate uterine fibroids.
+In some women, there may not be apparent symptoms to indicate uterine fibroids.
 Women suffering from uterine fibroids may notice backache and leg pain.
 There is heavy menstrual bleeding.
 The symptoms depend on the location of the uterine fibroids.

 Fibroids have been associated with changing levels of estrogen hormones.
 With menopause, uterine fibroids shrink on account of the reduced levels of estrogen.
 A doctor will conduct a pelvic examination to detect fibroids in the uterus.
 Ultrasound helps in better visualization of the uterine cavity.
 Hysterosalpingography involves use of dye to observe the uterine cavity and fallopian tubes.